Guoting-Ding/two-dog-shepherding/README.md

 - `action_predictor_1modelto2dogs.py`
   Uses a **single-dog model** and assigns its actions to two dogs.
   (Task allocation: one model → two agents)
+  - Draw a line between the flock’s centroid and the goal.
+  - If the single-dog policy indicates a pushing action from the left side, then Dog A executes the action.
+  - If the policy indicates a push from the right side, then Dog B executes it.
+  - The dog not chosen by the policy is set to approach the flock’s centroid at a fixed speed.

 - `action_predictor_2dogs.py`
   Runs **two independent models**, one for each dog.